natacast/topology_notes/_sources/day1.rst.txt

 ************************

 We will start defining filters and, then the elementary filter propositions will be proved by the usual way and by Lean.
-The final aim of this chapter is to define an algebraic structure with filters, defining two operations.
+This chapter aims to define an algebraic structure with filters using two operations.

 Filter definition
 ==================